| Home | 10 Band Equalizer | Basic Equalizer | CW I'der & Pulser | PSK 31 | Distortion Meter | Sound Card Manager |

 set not to run in any compatibility mode for an earlier version of

 windows.
-Also ensure that any sound card drivers installed are 100% Vista compatible.
+Also ensure that any sound card drivers installed are 100% Vista or Windows 7compatible.
 Starting with Version 2.4.3 (build 10/30/07) software will not crash, but the "Master" sound level control will not work correctly. |

 |

-reinitialize the sound card, the audio will be clean.
-This does not appear to be an issue under Windows 2000 or Windows XP.
-When we have more information, it will either be fixed, or the information will be posted here.
-This seems to have been corrected with Vista SP1 |
+This seems to have been corrected with Vista SP1 We are aware of the problem and not sure if its our software, or Vista or the driver from M-Audio.
+Usually if you go to the Select Sound Card dialog and click "Okay" to reinitialize the sound card, the audio will be clean.
+This does not appear to be an issue under Windows XP.
+When we have more information, it will either be fixed, or the information will be posted here. |

-| The "Xmit" mode is intended
+The "Xmit" mode is intended

 for users that want to just use the software for equalizing their